 - “Right.
 Instead, let’s punish WHITES for having LOWER arrest and conviction rates.
 That’ll teach them to be good citizens!”
 (468 up-votes, 32 down-votes)

 - “As a small business owner, I refuse to hire criminals no matter what color they are.
 I run a business, not a self-help charity.
 Wake up people!
 Federal government has gotten way too big and out of control.”
 (397 up-votes, 27 down-votes)

 - “How is it ‘disproportionate’ if there are more blacks with records than whites?
 How is that Pepsi’s fault?”
 (439 up-votes, 30 down-votes)

 - “Pepsi is a MAJOR SPONSOR of the National Basketball Association… I demand that the EEOC investigate the TOTALLY DISPROPORTIONATE employment in that industry.
 I WANNA SUE!!!!”
 (218 up-votes, 15 down-votes)

 - “This country is going down the tubes.”
 (21 up-votes, 0 down-votes)

-Interestingly, in March 2012, the Washington Times reported that a surprising 97 percent of bus and train operators at the Washington Metropolitan Area Transit Authority are black (Radish 1.6).
+Interestingly, in 2012, the Washington Times reported that a surprising 97 percent of bus and train operators at the Washington Metropolitan Area Transit Authority are black (Issue 6).
 (D.C. itself is 51 percent black.)
 This “homogeneity,” according to interviews with current and former Metro workers,

 is a proxy to a clubby culture of favoritism in which merit has little to do with promotions, and accountability, such as noting safety violations, is a career death knell.
 In typical examples, court and Metro records show, a black man who spent eight years in prison for dealing PCP was promoted to a high-level management position soon after his release, and whites in the same positions as blacks with far less seniority are inexplicably [sic] paid less. …